-Texts 4.2 and 4.3 are two very different arguments about the issue of performance-enhancing drugs in sports, which take very different positions and come from very distinct perspectives (based a great deal on each author's personal relationship to the issue).
+Texts 4.2 and 4.3 are two very different arguments about the issues of immigration and immigration policy reform, which take very different positions and come from very distinct perspectives (based a great deal on each author's personal relationship to the issue).
 Either, or both, can provide an interesting text for students to use in analyzing and comparing perspectives.